Turo is a peer to peer marketplace for car rentals based in California, United States.

 All businesses have ongoing operating costs such as rent, utilities, wages, customer support, legal fees and so on.
 For a detailed breakdown of what the operating costs are that Turo incur, you would need to read Turo’s annual reports.
 However, the Turo is a private company not a public company and therefore, it is not legally required to publicly disclose extensive financial information.

-- Brand image, as a pioneer in the car sharing and tourism industry
+A strong brand reputation as an innovator in the car sharing and vehicle rental industry

 Turo’s competitors